Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 Docker container for the Brick/Bricklet firmwares and Brick Daemon.
 This ensures reproducible builds across all PCs and also the Jenkins build/test server.

-If you have the ``tinkerforge/build_environment_c`` docker container installed, the Makefiles of the firmwares will detect that and automatically compile with the docker container.
+If you have the ``tinkerforge/build_environment_c`` and the ``tinkerforge/build_environment_comcu`` docker container installed, the
+Makefiles of the firmwares will detect that and automatically compile with a docker container.

 You can install the docker container with::